 Students and teachers can lose a lot of anxiety by getting lots of activity.
 I won’t get too crazy in listing ideas here as there has been a lot of discussion about brain breaks and Go Noodle.
 If you look on Pinterest, you can find an endless supply of online movement activities and games.
 I have a Pinterest board for Brain Breaks which is not very big.
 You might search for other boards.
 Teaching Momster is one blogger with a great Pinterest board for brain breaks to look for.

-Prep Students on Making Cheat Sheets First Before Beginning the Test
+Use Cheat Sheets First Before Beginning the Test

 Many students find it helpful to have a “cheat sheet” to use as a reminder of the important information to remember to do.
 In math, it might be a formula sheet.
 In reading, it might be reading vocabulary and the “look fors” associated with each.
 The students notes might be relaxation tips or reminders to self to ask for a break when needed.
 After all,once testing starts, we can’t ask or offer this to them.

-Listen to and Reassure Your Students that You’re Confident in Their Abilities
+Reassure Your Students that You’re Confident in Their Abilities

 Share Humorous Videos and Jokes about Testing